fenggit/ComposeDog/README.md

 ## :scroll: Description
 <!--- Describe your app in one or two sentences -->
 <!--- Describe your app in one or two sentences -->
-It's a fake puppy adoption app, for the #AndroidDevChallenge of Jetpack Compose.
+This is an app for adopting pets, for the #AndroidDevChallenge of Jetpack Compose.

-- Lists some dogs to be adopted.
+- View a list of all pets
-- Click to show details of each dog.
+- Click to enter pet details
-- In the details page, click back button to go back to the list.
+- Can claim pets

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->